mpwillson/mal/myc/myc.md

 6. Step 7 (quoting) took me an age.
 It wasn't until I wrote supporting functions for access to list elements (first and second) and realised that handle_quasiquote should take a VAR as the argument, not a list element, that I got my head around it.
+I was also confused by the guidance for implementation.
+When dealing with remaing elements to be passed to the recursive call of handle_quasiquote, was that element by element and formating a list of results, or by passing the remaing list?
+From the way that splice-unquote was detected, the latter seemed to be the approach.